ErikEJ/SqlCeToolbox/README.md

-# SqlCeToolbox
+# SQLIte & SQL Server Compact Toolbox
-SQL Server Compact & SQLite Toolbox is a Visual Studio add-in and standalone app , for managing all aspects of your SQL Server Compact/SQLite database files.
+A Visual Studio add-in and standalone app, for managing all aspects of your SQL Server Compact/SQLite database files, including generation of code, database diagrams and database documentation.

 This repository also contains the ExportSqlCe command line tools and scripting API